Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The contents and ordering of the objects in `results` are dependent on the implementation of the neural net, but they are guaranteed to be JSON objects.
 The contents of `dataSource` and `neuralNet` are dependent on the implementation of each.
 The timestamp is not required.
 Note that the timestamp is immediately usable as the VAIL DateTime type.

+*   **NOTE:** The "filename" field will only be present if the "saveImage" config option has been set.

 ## Queries